grahamgilbert/blog/_posts/2017-12-20-custom-dep-packages.markdown

 # Threads

 Running Plan B and then running Munki afterwards was fine when we were imaging.
 The tech doing the imaging would kick the machine off and then go do something else whilst they waited for the machine to finish building.
-We couldn't do this with a DEP style deployment - we needed to get everything completed as fast as possible.
+We couldn't do this with a DEP style deployment - we needed to get everything completed as quickly as possible.
 Threads to the rescue!

 By using threads, we are able to run two or more pieces of code in parallel.
 This meant that as soon as Munki is installed on the device by Puppet, we can kick off a run whilst Puppet continues to configure the rest of the machine.